Philippine Christian University, DIS – 1993 – I’m 3rd from right. 🙂

 I’m really thankful to her for making me love a language that will later on prove beneficial.
 With her teachings instilled in me about grammar, tenses, cases and those, I was also able to easily learn a much difficult and differently structured language, German.

-I will always be grateful to Mrs. Monroy for being a great teacher but more than ever, for remembering me after all these years.
+I will always be grateful to Mrs. Monroy for being a great teacher but also for remembering me after all these years.